Saturday, January 25, 2025

 Immigration?
 Trudeau has always been gung-ho on immigration, and indeed it has been our saving grace in the face of a naturally-shrinking population, whatever the Conservatives might tell you.
 Maybe the temporary foreign workers program and the international student population has been mismanaged and ballooned out of control, but large cuts to immigration to pacify Conservative xenophobes is not the solution.

-Yes, Trudeau should have resigned much earlier, for the good of the country he claims to love so much.
-Like so many leaders, he overstayed his welcome.
+So, yes, Trudeau should have resigned much earlier, for the good of the country he claims to love so much; like so many other leaders, he overstayed his welcome.
 But his administration has been far from disastrous, and he has achieved much that he - and the country - can be proud of.
 Just watch Pierre Poilievre try his damnedest to undo as much of it as possible.

 Monday, January 06, 2025